Birch-san/juicysfplugin/README.md

 # What

-juicysfplugin is an Audio Plugin for playing MIDI music through a soundfont synthesizer.
+juicysfplugin is a macOS audio plugin for playing MIDI music through a soundfont synthesizer.

 It's well-suited for making videogame music.
 If you find a soundfont of your favourite game, then you can write your own melodies with those instruments.